ray-project/ray/doc/source/serve/tutorials/streaming.md

 user.
 We show

 * How to stream outputs from a Serve application
-* How to add WebSockets to your Serve deployments
+* How to use WebSockets in a Serve application
 * How to batch requests when streaming output

 This tutorial should help you with following use cases: